bradeneast/bradeneast.com/src/design/oklahoma-baptists/body.md

 2. Embracing Brokenness
 3. Making Disciples

-With these goals in mind, I saturated each logo idea with a semblance of *statewide Gospel cooperation*.
+With these goals in mind, I curated each logo idea to show *statewide Gospel cooperation*.

 ![The new logo icon on a white background.](/_assets/images/oklahoma-baptists/icon-light.svg)